brianmathews/PPTcrunch/README.md

 1. **First run initialization**: On first use, the application will automatically download and initialize FFmpeg binaries to the cache directory (`C:\ffmpeg` on Windows, `~/Library/Application Support/PPTcrunch/ffmpeg` on macOS)
 2. **Permission errors**: Make sure you have write access to the directory containing the PPTX file
 3. **Large file processing**: Ensure sufficient disk space for temporary extraction and processing
-4. **GPU not being used**: The program will show NVENC availability during startup
+4. **Hardware acceleration not being used**: The program will show NVENC/VideoToolbox availability during startup
-   1. Ensure you have an NVIDIA GPU that supports NVENC (GTX 600+ or RTX series)
+   1. On Windows ensure you have an NVIDIA GPU that supports NVENC (GTX 600+ or RTX series) and updated drivers
-   2. Update NVIDIA GPU drivers to the latest version
+   2. On macOS ensure you're using the bundled Apple silicon build and grant macOS permission for VideoToolbox access
-   3. The downloaded FFmpeg includes NVENC support automatically
+   3. The downloaded FFmpeg bundles include both NVENC and VideoToolbox support automatically
-   4. If GPU fails, the program automatically falls back to CPU compression
+   4. If hardware acceleration fails, the program automatically falls back to CPU compression
 5. **Network connectivity**: Initial setup requires internet access to download FFmpeg binaries (one-time only)
 6. **Temporary directories not cleaned up**: If you see `PPT-temp` or `PPTX-working` directories left behind:
    1. This usually happens when file handles are still open during cleanup